 While often recognized for his work with advanced diseases like mesothelioma, Dr. Landreneau is also adept in complicated esophageal conditions, including gastroesophageal reflux disease (GERD) and esophageal cancer.

 Dr. Landreneau has made significant contributions to the academic medical community, writing over 350 clinical journal articles.
 These articles often focus on lung cancer and minimally invasive techniques but cover a breadth of cardiothoracic topics.
-Dr. Landreneau was one of the first surgeons to practice and publish best practices for video-assisted thoracic surgery (VATS), and he completed innovative lung cancer research alongside mesothelioma expert Dr. David Sugarbaker.
+Dr. Landreneau was one of the first surgeons to practice and publish best practices for video-assisted thoracic surgery (VATS), and he completed innovative lung cancer research alongside the late mesothelioma expert, Dr. David Sugarbaker.

 Outside of work, Dr. Landreneau is husband to his wife Sandy, the proud father of seven children, and a grandfather of two.